Edson20044/Customer_lifetime_value_SQL/README.md

 The goal of this project is to analyze data from a sales records database for scale model cars and extract information for decision-making.
 The questions to be answered for this project are as follows:
-- Which products should we order more of or less of?
+- Which products should be ordered more of or less of?
-- How should we tailor marketing and communication strategies to customer behaviors?
+- How should marketing and communication strategies be tailored to customer behaviors?
-- How much can we spend on acquiring new customers?
+- How much can be spent on acquiring new customers?

 The scale model cars database schema is as follows.